szaumoor/ZSTweaks/ZSTweaks/README.md

 **Component 1540:** Make Wave +4 slightly more powerful

 This component improves Wave +4 by making it always deal 3 points of cold damage per hit.
 Giants take 9 cold damage instead, since it was made to fight fire giants.
 This may make it a fine choice for a weapon for a big portion of ToB.

+**Component 1587:** Make Rod of Terror inspire less Terror by how awful it is and more by how effective it is

+Panic is very unlikely to happen, and panic is generally not very convenient because it makes it difficult to hit the enemies.
+Plus, the permanent-until-death penalty discourages pretty much any idea of using this item.
+Therefore:

+- Save vs. Spell for Panic has no penalty now, and it only lasts 2 rounds.
+On the second round, if the target is still suffering from panic, there's a 20% chance that the affected creature must save vs. Death, or be killed by the shock.
+Even if they survive, they become rooted in place for the remaining of the round in panic.
+- The penalty to Charisma is now a penalty to Constitution which is more meaningful, and is no longer permanent but lasts 24 hours (2 in-game hours, or 3 full normal 8-hour rests).
+The chance of this happening is 10% instead of 20%.

 **Component 1590:** Make Blackmist more powerfully blinding and grant immunity to blindness